-Evidence informing our review of aducanumab was derived from two Phase III trials and one Phase Ib trial.22 As there were some differences in the trial objectives, dosing, design, and population enrolled in the Phase Ib trial, it was not a primary focus of our review.
-It is described in greater detail in Supplement D1.
+Evidence informing our review of aducanumab was derived from two Phase III trials and one Phase Ib trial.25 Because there were some differences in the trial objectives, dosing, design, and population enrolled in the Phase Ib trial, it was not a primary focus of our review.
+It is described in greater detail in the Supplement.

-ENGAGE (also referred to as "Study 301") and EMERGE ("Study 302") were identically-designed and mostly contemporaneous Phase III trials that randomized 3,285 patients in a 1:1:1 ratio to low-dose aducanumab, high-dose aducanumab, or placebo (Table 3.1 on the following page).22 Patients were eligible to participate if they were 50-85 years of age, met the criteria for either MCI due to AD or mild AD dementia, and had evidence of beta-amyloid pathology confirmed by positron emission tomography (PET).
+ENGAGE (also referred to as "Study 301") and EMERGE ("Study 302") were identically-designed and mostly contemporaneous Phase III trials that randomized 3,285 patients in a 1:1:1 ratio to low-dose aducanumab, high-dose aducanumab, or placebo (Table 3.1 on the following page).25 Patients were eligible to participate if they were 50-85 years of age, met the criteria for either MCI due to AD or mild AD dementia, and had evidence of beta-amyloid pathology confirmed by PET.
 All patients received IV infusions of aducanumab or placebo every four weeks over a 78-week treatment period.